LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

 Of course, a priori the above condition is not that easy to check for a given function as it involves calculating the chaos expansion for the given process $X$.
-In some cases however it is possible, to consider for example the stochastic process defined by $X(t)=W(T)$ on the interval
+In some cases, however, it is possible.
+Consider for example the stochastic process defined by $X(t)=W(T)$ on the interval
 $I=\zl 0,T\zr $.
 Then we have that